Improved thresholds for e-values: Construction of e-values in the introduction

 \section{Construction of e-values in the introduction}

 The null knockoffs in Figure \ref{fig:knockoff-e-values} are constructed similarly to the simulation study in Section 4 of \cite{RB24}.
 To generate one e-value, we use a Gaussian linear model with 100 observations and 80 variables.
 The number of non-null variables is either 0 or 8.
 The joint distribution of the feature vector $\boldsymbol{X}$ is Gaussian with mean 0 and covariance matrix $\Sigma$ with entries $\Sigma_{ij} = 0.5^{|i - j|}$.
 The distribution of $Y \vert \boldsymbol{X}$ is given by a linear model with mean $\boldsymbol{X}^{\rm T} \boldsymbol{\beta}$, where $\boldsymbol{\beta}$ is the vector of regression coefficients.
 In the case of zero non-nulls, we fix the vector $\boldsymbol{\beta} = \boldsymbol{0}$, a vector with 80 zeroes.
-When there are eight non-nulls, $\boldsymbol{\beta}$ contains eight values of one, that we distribute uniformly on the vector, with the remaining 72 entries set to zero.
+When there are eight non-nulls, $\boldsymbol{\beta}$ contains eight values of one, which we distribute uniformly on the vector, with the remaining 72 entries set to zero.
 We construct knockoffs using the lasso coefﬁcient difference statistic, with a target FDR level of 0.05.
 We draw 50 copies of knockoffs and report the average.

 We construct the null universal inference e-values from Figure \ref{fig:ui-e-values} similarly to the mixture model example in Section 3 of \cite{WRB20}.
-The null hypothesis is that data comes from $\mathrm{N}(0, 1)$, while the alternate hypothesis is that data comes from $0.5{\rm N}(\mu_1, 1) + 0.5 {\rm N}(\mu_2, 1)$, for unknown $(\mu_1, \mu_2)$.
+The null hypothesis is that data come from $\mathrm{N}(0, 1)$, while the alternative hypothesis is that data come from $0.5{\rm N}(\mu_1, 1) + 0.5 {\rm N}(\mu_2, 1)$, for unknown $(\mu_1, \mu_2)$.
 We use 400 observations: 200 to estimate the parameters under the alternative and 200 to compute the e-value from the likelihood ratio test statistic.
-We estimate the parameters from the alternate hypothesis using maximum likelihood estimation with the expectation-maximization algorithm.
+We estimate the parameters from the alternative hypothesis using maximum likelihood estimation with the expectation-maximization algorithm.